AdobeDocs/analytics-platform.en/help/components/c-intelligent-alerts/alerts-feature-comparison.md

 * Select one or more line items in a freeform table, then right-click and select **[!UICONTROL Create alert from selection]**.

-  This instantly pre-populates the alert builder to create an alert with the correct metrics and filters.
+  This instantly pre-populates the alert builder to create an alert with the correct metrics and segments.

 * Open a project in Analysis Workspace, then select **[!UICONTROL Components]** > **[!UICONTROL Create alert]**.